b-harvest/Canto/x/onboarding/spec/02_hooks.md

 2. Check that the onboarding conditions are met and skip to the next middleware if any condition is not satisfied:
    1. onboarding is enabled globally
    2. channel is authorized
-   3. check if sender/recipient address is blocked by the `x/bank` module and throw an acknowledgment error to prevent further execution along with the IBC middleware stack
+   3. check if recipient address is blocked by the `x/bank` module and throw an acknowledgment error to prevent further execution along with the IBC middleware stack
-   4. the recipient account is a not vesting or module account
+   4. the recipient account is not a module account
 3. Check the recipient's Canto balance and if the balance is less than the `AutoSwapThreshold`, swap the assets to Canto.
 Amount of the swapped Canto is always equal to the `AutoSwapThreshold` and the price is determined by the liquidity pool.
 4. Check if the transferred asset is registered in the `x/erc20` module as a ERC20 token pair and the token pair is enabled.
 If so, convert the remaining assets to ERC20 tokens.